 Pain is a frequent problem for people who have

 Some forms of natural or man-made substances related to marijuana, called cannabinoids, may help relieve pain.

 Pain that does not respond to these medicines can sometimes be

-- Vijayshree Y, et al. (2014).
+Yadav V, et al. (2014).
 Summary of evidence-based guideline: Complementary and alternative medicine in multiple sclerosis: Report of the Guideline Development Subcommittee of the American Academy of Neurology.
 Neurology, 82(12): 1083–1092.

 ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine Anne C. Poinier, MD - Internal Medicine Specialist Medical ReviewerKarin M. Lindholm, DO - Neurology

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.